Security-Onion-Solutions/securityonion-docs/pcap.rst

 .. image:: images/pcap-cyberchef.png
   :target: _images/pcap-cyberchef.png

 Finally, you can download the full pcap file by clicking the download button on the far right side of the table header.
-If you are using an :ref:`analyst-vm`, then the pcap will automatically open in :ref:`networkminer`.
+If you are using an :ref:`desktop`, then the pcap will automatically open in :ref:`networkminer`.
 Alternatively, you could open the pcap in :ref:`wireshark`.

 .. image:: images/pcap-download.png
   :target: _images/pcap-download.png